 This course provides direct experience in a physician's office or other selected medical facilities.
+Prerequisite(s): AHS 121, MED 113, MED 114

 MECHANICAL ENGINEERING TECHNOLOGY (MET)

 MET 213: DYNAMICS (2-3-3)

 This course includes the motion of rigid bodies and the forces that produce or change their motion.
 Rectilinear and curvilinear motion of bodies is covered as well as the concepts of work, power, energy, impulse, momentum and impact in relation to machine and mechanisms.